 The gastrointestinal tract consists of a tube that runs from the mouth to the anus.
 Its function is to digest food and absorb nutrients into the body.
 The stomach is a dilated part of the GI tract that produces acid, which helps with the initial breakdown of proteins.
 The small intestine extends from the stomach to the colon and serves to further break down food into absorbable nutrients.
 The colon is the reservoir for stool, serves as a water absorber, and is the site for production and absorption of certain vitamins.

-An intussusception causes an obstruction of the bowel and can compromise its blood.
-By definition, an intussusception is the invagination or telescoping of one part of the bowel into an adjacent part of the bowel.
 This is similar to collapsing a telescope together.
 An intussusception is incited by abnormal motility (movement) of the bowel which can be caused by viral infections, bacterial infections, intestinal parasites, intestinal foreign bodies, dietary changes, intestinal tumors, and surgical procedures previously performed on the bowel.

 The primary signs of an intussusception include vomiting, diarrhea, anorexia, depression and dehydration (mouth becomes less moist and saliva becomes tacky).
 Crying, whimpering, unwillingness to lie down, or assuming a hunched or praying position (down on the forelimbs and up on the hind limbs) may be a sign of abdominal pain.
 Some dogs afflicted with an intussusception located at the terminal part of the small intestine may have signs for weeks including progressive weight loss, vomiting and poor appetite.
 In other cases, the intussusception may protrude out of the anus.